 About Sea Sponges

-There are over 5,000 varieties of sea sponge, only a few of which are harvested for commercial use.
+There are over 5,000 varieties of sea sponges, only a few of which are harvested for commercial use.
 Sea sponge varieties range in size from less than 1 inch to 6 feet long!
 The soft, squeezable objects that we recognize as sea sponges are actually the soft inner part of the sea sponge.
 In nature, they are covered with a hard protective layer.

 Sea sponges are harvested carefully, by hand, by “sponge fishermen” (and sponge fisherwomen).
-These folks dive down to where the sponges are growing and care
+These folks dive down to where the sponges are growing and carefully cut them at least an inch from the base.

-fully cut them at least an inch from the base.
-This allows the sponge to regenerate after being harvested, and in fact it will come back larger and healthier than before it was harvested.
-There is no need for concerns about sustainability when it comes to the harvest of seas sponges, as the process actually encourages healthy regrowth and increases population density.
+This allows the sponge to regenerate after being harvested, and, in fact, it will come back larger and healthier than before.
+There is no need for concerns about sustainability when it comes to the harvest of sea sponges, as the process actually encourages healthy regrowth and increases population density.

 Sea Sponge Soap